DarkFlippers/unleashed-firmware/ReadMe.md

 ### Welcome to Flipper Zero Unleashed Firmware repo!
 Our goal is to make any features possible in this device without any limitations!

-Please help us implement emulation for all subghz dynamic (rolling code) protocols and static code brute-force plugin!
+Please help us implement emulation for all subghz dynamic (rolling code) protocols!

 <br>